 The Board met at a regularly scheduled meeting on May 3, 2018, and the independent directors not designated by Regal and Cinemark, met, in person and by phone, separately, numerous times during May 2018 to discuss terms of the proposed settlement with Standard General.
 Management at the Company also provided regular updates to the Board.
 The Board objected to increasing the number of directors designated by Regal and Cinemark from an aggregate of four directors to an aggregate of five directors.
 Over the course of May 2018, the participants discussed terms of a potential settlement, including that Regal and Cinemark would remain entitled to designate only four directors in the aggregate and, at the request of the unaffiliated independent directors, that if Section 5.2 of the Charter were modified to provide that the veto rights contained therein could be exercised only by Regal and Cinemark designated directors, related party transactions of the Company or NCM LLC, including transactions with Regal, Cinemark or Standard General, would need to be approved by disinterested directors.
-Those participants also discussed (i) that, during the standstill period, the Board's Audit Committee would include at least one director who is neither a designee of Standard General nor a designee of Cinemark or Regal pursuant to the Director Designation Agreement, (ii) a potential amendment the Company's Statement of Policy with Respect to Related Party Transactions to provide that, if any member of the Audit Committee, after consultation with counsel, determines that any of the Audit Committee's members has a potential interest in a related party transaction that the Audit Committee is reviewing or that the particular related party transaction should otherwise be reviewed by a special committee, such transaction will be referred to the Board to determine whether to delegate review of such transaction to a special committee comprised solely of disinterested directors, and (iii) that, during the standstill period, the Board would not take any action to further amend the Company's Statement of Policy with Respect to Related Party Transactions.
+Those participants also discussed (i) that, during the standstill period, the Board's Audit Committee would include at least one director who is neither a designee of Standard General nor a designee of Cinemark or Regal pursuant to the Director Designation Agreement, (ii) a potential amendment the Company's Statement of Policy with Respect to Related Party Transactions to provide that, if any member of the Audit Committee, after consultation with counsel, determine sthat any of the Audit Committee's members has a potential interest in a related party transaction will be referred to the Board to determine whether to delegate review of such transaction to a special committee, solely of disinterested directors, and (iii) that, during the standstill period, the Board to therwise be reviewed by a special committee, such transaction will be referred to the Board I to determine whether to delegate review of such transaction to a special com